astrojhgu/rt1d/README.rst

 Example
 -------
 rt1d is meant to be modular.
-For instance, rather than running a full radiative transfer simulation on a grid, you can also run non-equilibrium chemistry tests without any radiation at all.
+Rather than running a full radiative transfer calculation on a grid, you can also run non-equilibrium chemistry tests without any radiation at all.

-However, there are also modules one can use to avoid writing rt1d scripts.
-They are located in the rt1d/run directory.
-In a Python terminal (or script), it's as easy as typing:
+If you'd like to write your own rt1d scripts, it would be useful to have a look at rt1d/run/Simulate.py, which houses a convenience class (Simulation) that initializes a calculation from a parameter file or via keyword arguments:

 >>>
 >>> import rt1d